anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-recalibration.md

 ---
 title: Model Retraining
-excerpt: >-
-  Modify input data, model parameters, and relationships to create a new model from an existing model
+excerpt: Learn Why and How to retrain your Marketing Mix Models
 deprecated: false
 hidden: false
 metadata: